bachelor-2014/report/v2/modularity.md

     as the other components.

 Our experiences with doing image analysis and processing on the BeagleBone Black have shown performance issues.
-The board can at most a single camera at a time, and it is at the cost of must of the processing power.
+The board can at most use a single camera at a time, and it is at the cost of most of the processing power.
 So from a performance point of view, the second option is preferable.
-However, from a cost perspective, having multiple boards with general purpose CPUs are likely to include the overall price of the robot.
-Still, the second option remains our recommendation, as it is the most likely to result in the most stabil robotic platform, not suffering from sudden delays in the experiments run due to spikes in the use of the CPU of the BeagleBone Black. //TODO we have to try with more cameras before making this statement
+However, from a cost perspective, having multiple boards with general purpose CPUs are likely to increase the overall price of the robot.
+Still, the second option remains our recommendation, as it is the most likely to result in the most stable robotic platform, not suffering from sudden delays in the experiments run due to spikes in the use of the CPU of the BeagleBone Black. //TODO we have to try with more cameras before making this statement